 Contrary to popular opinion, thinking is not a Muslim thing, it is not a Catholic thing, it is not an atheist thing, neither is it a liberal or conservative thing—there is only thinking.
-To the degree an individual is opposed to such an outlook, they are in effect refusing to think; that is, they have pre-determined conceptions which they believe require no rhyme or reason.
-However, believing is not thinking in the same way the meaning of poetry is not defined by the sum-total definition of the words on a page.
+To the degree an individual is opposed to such an outlook, they are in effect refusing to think; that is, they have predetermined conceptions which they simply believe.
+However, believing is not thinking in the same way the meaning of a poem is not the sum-total definition of words on a page.
 The truth lies in that which necessarily escapes all formal definition.

 Whether it be one’s relationship with a Higher Power, knowledge of Beauty, knowledge of Truth, or knowledge of Love—all of the greatest human experiences are subject to reason.
-This is not to say that aspects of all these great experiences do not limit us in our own ability to conceive of them, but it is precisely this limit, this unknown, which itself becomes conceptualized as a new conscious object of our attention, that we arrive closer to truth in the form of new “known unknowns.”
+This is not to say that aspects of all these great experiences do not limit us in our own ability to conceive of them, but it is precisely this limit, this unknown, conceptualized as a new conscious object of our attention, that we arrive closer to truth in the form of new “known unknowns.”

 The human experience is saturated with “known unknowns.”
 Our observation of a particle at the level of the microcosm is itself affected by the act of observing: our very perception distorts the position of an electron.
-In the domain of our immediate five senses, experiences as seemingly simple as observing a marble sculpture or looking at an old lady sitting involve many paradoxical perceptions: despite the seemingly still and static nature of what were are observing, there yet exists a seemingly endless number of tiny particles in motion, right before our eyes.
+In the domain of our immediate five senses, experiences as seemingly simple as observing a marble sculpture or looking at an old lady sitting involve many apparent paradoxes: despite the seemingly still and static nature of what were are observing, there exists a seemingly endless number of tiny particles in motion right before our eyes.
 The motion of these innumerable tiny particles appears as stillness or lack of motion, but that is not the reality.

 Nicholas of Cusa famously used the metaphor of squaring the circle to identify the kinds of limits bounding all human knowledge.
-He offered a new solution to the problem of squaring the circle, which was a geometric problem treated by the famed geometer Archytas over a thousand years before him.
-Cusa identified the fact that the circle and square represented two different species of mathematical magnitude—two different qualities: “squareness” and the “circular”.
-Knowledge of their fundamental difference represented a higher kind of knowledge, one that transcended knowledge of either literal square or literal circle—the knowledge of incommensurability—the ontological difference between the quality of “squareness” and the quality of “circle.”
+He offered a new solution to the problem of squaring the circle, which was a geometric problem treated by the famed geometer Archimedes over a thousand years before him.
+Cusa identified the fact that the circle and square represented two different species of mathematical magnitude—two different qualities: “squareness” and the “circular.”
+Knowledge of their fundamental differences represented a higher kind of knowledge, one that transcended knowledge of either literal square or literal circle—the knowledge of incommensurability—the ontological difference between linearity and circularity.

-The geometer can continuously add new sides to a polygon, transforming it into a pentagon, hexagon, octagon etc; the polygon can be made into an increasingly multi-sided and infinite-sided polygon.
-However, the closer the polygon approaches to the identity of a circle, the further away the polygon becomes from a circle, because a circle is a shape that has no sides—not four, not five, not six, not seven, not eight million, not eight billion, not infinite sides—no sides.
+The geometer may add new sides to a polygon, transforming it into a pentagon, hexagon, octagon, and so on—the process can go on ad infinitum.
+However, the closer the polygon approaches to the identity of a circle, the further away the polygon becomes from a circle, because a circle is a figure with no sides—not four, not five, not six, not seven, not eight million, not eight billion, not infinite sides—no sides.
 Thus, Cusa identified the idea of incommensurable magnitudes, and in the case of squaring the circle, two different geometric species—or mathematical magnitudes—which never meet because they possess fundamentally different qualities.
 Cusa’s discovery offers great insight into the idea of qualitative, rather than quantitative forms of knowledge and reason.

 But Cusa did not stop there.
-As with all great poetic minds and metaphors, there is an abundance of rich irony and wisdom.
-Cusa used his metaphor of squaring the circle to define the relationship between the infinite nature of truth and the finite nature of human knowledge; the relationship between the “One” and the “Many”—the relationship between the creator and the created.
+As with all great poetic minds and metaphors, there is an abundance of wisdom and ironical richness.
+Cusa used his metaphor of squaring the circle to define the relationship between the infinite nature of truth and the finite nature of human knowledge; the relationship between the “One” and the “Many”—and the relationship between the creator and the created.

 With knowledge of incommensurables, humankind is afforded knowledge of that which it cannot know per se, but which it can discover to exist, necessarily.
-All poetic ideas are of the same quality: they are transcendental; they cannot be grasped literally by the senses, but for just this reason, our mind is compelled to conceive of a higher reality different from the one our senses can perceive.
+All poetic ideas are of the same quality: they are transcendental; they cannot be grasped literally through sense perception, but for just this reason, the mind is compelled to conceive of a higher reality different from the one directly perceivable through our senses.
 We give this special kind of knowledge the name of paradox, irony, metaphor—the knowledge of “incommensurables.”

-Whether it be the relationship between the material and immaterial universe, such as knowledge of the relationship between matter and energy—as expressed in Einstein’s famous equation E=mc2—or whether it be knowledge of the relationship between the creator and the created—defined by man and God and embodied in the conception of “The Trinity”, human beings will always find themselves in the humble position of wrestling with questions of the incommensurable in order to define the meaning of their lives, and the meaning of the universe as a whole —none of which can be found through sense-perceptual experience.
+Whether it be the relationship between the material and immaterial universe, such as knowledge of the relationship between matter and energy—as expressed in Einstein’s famous equation E=mc2—or whether it be knowledge of the relationship between the creator and the created—defined by man and God and embodied in the conception of “The Trinity”, human beings will always find themselves in the humble position of wrestling with questions of the incommensurable in order to define the meaning of their lives, the lives of others, and the meaning of the universe as a whole —none of which can be found through sense-perceptual experience.

 Language as Metaphor

 Whether it be the gripping and rapturous verses of the ancient Greek poetess Sappho, the sublime simplicity and light-heartedness of Heinrich Heine’s quatrains, the grace and timeless wisdom of William Shakespeare’s sonnets, or the more complex and supernal quality of John Keats’ Great Odes, poetry has afforded humankind one of the richest experiences of irony and metaphor.
-It has given us the experience of compelling paradoxes that are resolved through beauty and resolved with the kind of serious thinking that we may carry with us for the rest of our lives.
-Indeed, this is the great advantage in poetry: the serious thinking that is required in the reading of great poems like Keats’ Great Odes or Shakespeare’s sonnets is the kind of serious thinking that we may apply to the most serious problems existing in the universe.
+It has given humankind the experience of compelling paradoxes resolved through beauty and resolved with the kind of serious thinking that we may carry with us for the rest of our lives.
+Indeed, this is the great advantage in poetry: the serious thinking required in reading poems like Keats’ Great Odes or Shakespeare’s sonnets is the kind of serious thinking that we may apply to the most serious problems concerning the existence of the human race.

-Not surprisingly, in Plato’s Phaedo dialogue—which every living mortal should have the chance of studying with great rigor and passion—Socrates recounted a vision he had in which his dream instructed him to “make music” i.e. poetry:
+Not surprisingly, in Plato’s Phaedo dialogue—which every living mortal should have the chance to rigorously and passionately study—Socrates recounted a vision he had in which his dream instructed him to “make music” i.e. poetry:

 Tell him, Cebes, he replied, that I had no idea of rivalling him or his poems; which is the truth, for I knew that I could not do that.
 But I wanted to see whether I could purge away a scruple which I felt about certain dreams.
 In the course of my life I have often had intimations in dreams “that I should make music.”
 The same dream came to me sometimes in one form, and sometimes in another, but always saying the same or nearly the same words: Make and cultivate music, said the dream.
 And hitherto I had imagined that this was only intended to exhort and encourage me in the study of philosophy, which has always been the pursuit of my life, and is the noblest and best of music.
 The dream was bidding me to do what I was already doing, in the same way that the competitor in a race is bidden by the spectators to run when he is already running.
 But I was not certain of this, as the dream might have meant music in the popular sense of the word, and being under sentence of death, and the festival giving me a respite, I thought that I should be safer if I satisfied the scruple, and, in obedience to the dream, composed a few verses before I departed.

-Socrates is of course being coy—it is hard to conceive of poetry more rich in irony and metaphor than the prose spoken by the character Socrates in Plato’s dialogues.
+Socrates is of course being coy—it is indeed difficult to conceive of richer and more metaphorical poetry than the prose spoken by the character Socrates in Plato’s dialogues.
 His prose is absolutely musical.

 Socrates famously elaborated the metaphor of the philosopher as someone who is always seeking death.
-Of course, Socrates was not saying that the philosopher is someone who is suicidal and wishes to die: he was provoking the reader to envision a state in which all his/her sense percetions have vanished, and to consider what faculties remain when no obstacle of sense exists within our minds.
+Of course, Socrates was not saying the philosopher is someone suicidal: he was provoking the reader’s imagination, challenging them to envision a state in which all of his/her sense perceptions have vanished, and to consider what faculties remain when no obstacle of sense exists within our minds.
 Were all our sense experiences to disappear, is there really nothing left, nothing to investigate?

 In the Meno dialogue, Socrates developed the idea of recollection.
 Socrates called over a slave boy and challenged him to find a solution to the geometrical problem of doubling the square.
 Socrates only asked the slave questions, and he never gave answers.
 Meno’s slave, who was devoid of any formal education, succeeded in doubling the square after several prompts.
-Socrates was making an epistemological point: everyone can make discoveries with the right prompts and with the discovery of the right kinds of questions—all questions not being equal or of the same nature and value.
+Socrates was making an epistemological point: everyone can make discoveries with the right prompts and the discovery of the right kinds of questions—all questions not being equal or of the same nature and value.

 Not surprisingly, the solution to the problem of doubling the square involved the comparison of two different lengths—the incommensurable relationship between the length of a square’s side compared to the length of its diagonal.
 Mathematically, the length between the two sides exists as an infinite number like pie, but it can easily be constructed geometrically, with the right geometrical relationships within the square.

-Whether it be incommensurables involving the question of Love—as in the Symposium—whether it be questions of the nature of mind and discovery—as in the Meno—or whether it be questions of the Truth and the soul—as in the Phaedo—Plato’s dialgoues are filled with problems of the incommensurable.
+Whether it be incommensurables involving the question of Love—as in the Symposium—questions on the nature of mind and discovery—as in the Meno—or questions on the nature of Truth and the soul—as in the Phaedo—Plato’s dialogues are filled with problems of the incommensurable.
 They are rich in such questions because the universe is rich with these questions.